scgary/pdsnd_github/README.md

 Udacity Version Control Project

 ### Description
-This is a project for Udacity to finish the NanoDegree
+This is a project for Udacity to finish the NanoDegree.
+This pulls in the bikeshare project which was a pretty neat project.

 ### Files used
 bikeshare.py